 A quality gate is the best way to enforce a quality policy in your organization.
 Setting up a quality gate allows you to prevent any code that doesn't pass code reviews, from being merged into certain branches.

-- Enforce code quality consistency accros the entire project
+Enforce code quality consistency across the entire project

 Ensure that new committed code doesn't introduce problems

 Ensure issues are addressed before being merged

 Before to start

 Before proceed with creating a quality gate in your VCS for your repo, you must enable the Clayton Automation and create a dedicated Clayton connection user for your project.

 Please have a look at our Help Article to learn how to set up a new connection user.

 Make sure to activate the Clayton Automation to monitor your code and start using webhooks to publish status updates for the PR and branch reviews on your VCS.